thousandbrainsproject/tbp.monty/docs/future-work/oss-communication-improvements/organize-start-podcast-series.md

 ## Interviews
 - Notable authors
 - Neurologists
-- Futurologists
-- AI scientists
-- Ethicists
+- Researchers in related fields
-- Niels / Viviane on the research roadmap
+- TBP team members on various aspects of the project
 - Case studies interviewing people who use our platform